Mortar shells strike Kabul as Afghans mark Independence Day | International

 Mortar shells strike Kabul as Afghans mark Independence Day

-Several mortar shells slammed into various parts of Kabul on Tuesday morning as Afghans marked their country's Independence Day amid new uncertainties over the start of talks between the Taliban and the Kabul government.
-No militant group responsible for the attack and there were no immediate reports of injuries or damage.
+Several mortar shells slammed into various part of Kabul on Tuesday morning, wounding at least 10 civilians as Afghans marked their country's Independence Day amid new uncertainties over the start of talks between the Taliban and the Kabul government.
+No militant group responsibility for the attack.

 - READ MORE ON: